Factory55/telegram-client/README.md

 2. **Messages not being forwarded**:
    - Check webhook URL is accessible
    - Verify API credentials and phone number
-   - Check if 2FA password is correct (if enabled)
+   - Check if 2FA password is correct (if you have 2FA enabled)
    - Check network connectivity

 3. **Database errors**: